testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part2.md

 Both components improve through their disagreements.
 Fix a game bug, and the model becomes more reliable.
 Fix a model bug, and game validation becomes more accurate.
 Each fix makes the other component more trustworthy.

-## Deciding if model or code has a bug
+## Deciding if model or game has a bug

-So how do we determine which component has the bug?
-This is the classic *oracle problem*.
-Unfortunately, deciding if a non-trivial model matches software is undecidable in general.
+So how do we figure out which component has the bug?
+This is the classic *oracle problem*—how do you know what the correct behavior should be?

+The theoretical answer is sobering: deciding if a non-trivial model matches software is undecidable in general.
 For Turing-complete systems, there's no algorithm that can always decide if the model and software agree for all possible inputs.
-Even for finite-state systems, you'd need to explore the entire state space, which is computationally infeasible for complex systems such as our Mario game.
+Even for finite-state systems, you'd need to explore the entire state space, which is computationally infeasible for complex systems like our Mario game.

-However, the good news is that autonomous testing is as good at testing that the model's expectations match the game as it is at testing if the game matches the model.
-This means that even if we can't show the model is correct in absolute terms, autonomous testing is great at finding disagreements between the two.
-When a failure occurs, we must use a pragmatic approach:
+But here's the practical insight: autonomous testing is just as good at finding when the model's expectations don't match the game as it is at finding when the game doesn't match the model.
+We can't prove the model is correct in absolute terms, but autonomous testing excels at finding disagreements.
+When a failure occurs, we just use a pragmatic approach:

 1. **Analyze the failure**: When a property fails, examine the saved path to understand what happened.
 2. **Determine the cause**: Is the game violating a physical law?
 Or is the model missing context about a valid game mechanic?